 - In Canada, Preserve ACQ is building code compliant (CSA-O80) and meets all applicable major model building code requirements in Canada

-Preserve ACQ and Preserve CA are NAHB Home Innovation Research Labs Green Certified Products for Resource Efficiency and are eligible to contribute points towards a buildings certification under the National Green Building Standard™.
-See our product listings at www.GreenApprovedProducts.com for more information.
+Preserve ACQ and Preserve CA are NAHB Home Innovation Research Labs Green Certified Products for Resource Efficiency and are eligible to contribute points toward a buildings certification under the National Green Building Standard™.
+See our NGBS Green Certified Products at:http://www.homeinnovation.com/

 - Provides long-term protection against fungal decay and termite attack.